 We don't know who directed them.

-Was that the United States government was a private entity, was it a political entity?
+Was it a political entity?

-So that's one issue that we know Bill Barr is going to get involved in.
+That's one issue that we know Bill Barr is going to get involved in.

-Multiple overtures, almost always by academics with one offer in mind.
+Multiple overtures, almost always by academics, with one offer in mind.

 We've got dirt on Hillary Clinton.